 Yes!
 There are a number of ways you can retire to Spain, and even after Brexit you will still be able to access free if you're over 65, and access your pension too.

-How can you retire to Spain in 2021?
+How can you retire to Spain?

 If you're planning to spend more than 90 days in every 180 in Spain you'll need to have a visa or Spanish residency.
 There aren't any visas specifically aimed at retirees, but there are a few options available to you, and the right one for you will depend on your circumstances.
 Find out more about the options available to you:

 Accessing healthcare as a retiree in Spain